 Most UScholars enter the program upon matriculation at the university.
 However, a small number of sophomores and juniors at Penn can apply to the program via an online form.
 They may apply only once during their time at Penn and that one application cannot be revised and resubmitted.
-Applicants must evidence commitment to the program’s mission, including interest in communicating and collaborating within and across their area of study.
+Applicants must evidence that they are pursuing their own original and independent research question and that they are committed to the program’s mission, including interest in communicating and collaborating within and across their area of study.
 Since the UScholars program serves as a student’s primary co-curricular academic commitment, applicants may not already, or later decide to, participate in like programs.

-Sophomore applicants must have a well-formed research question and an idea of how to answer that question – a methodology.
+Sophomore applicants must originate a well-formed research question and propose an idea of how to answer that question – a methodology.
 They may or may not have identified the faculty member who will serve as their research mentor.

 Personal Statement (maximum of 500 words)